TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lesson.md

 	* Have students finish up the time adding method.
 	* Have students work on kanga roo lab.
 4. **Debrief**
-	* Go over students' questions.
-Ask what an instance is versus an object vs a class.
-Ask difference between method and attribute.
+	* Go over students' questions and demonstrate some students' successfully completed labs.
+	* Review what methods are generally, and what specific methods were used in today's lab.

 ###Accommodation/Differentiation